 The Mental Health Commission of Canada (MHCC) is a catalyst for improving the mental health system and changing the attitudes and behaviours of Canadians around mental health issues.
 The MHCC provides its recommendations to governments, service providers, community leaders and many others, and works with these partners to implement them so improvements are made.

-Methadone Assisted Recovery:
+Opioid Assisted Recovery:

 These provincial guidelines describe the role, services, and skills required of the addiction counsellor, depending on their level of involvement with individuals in Saskatchewan who have been prescribed methadone for opioid dependency.
 Methadone is a prescription drug used to safely treat opioid addiction for over 40 years.
-Methadone assisted recovery can be an important harm-reduction strategy in preventing the transmission of HIV and other blood-borne pathogens, while assisting those using opioids to reduce illicit use, needle sharing and criminal activity associated with opioid use.
+Opioid assisted recovery can be an important harm-reduction strategy in preventing the transmission of HIV and other blood-borne pathogens, while assisting those using opioids to reduce illicit use, needle sharing and criminal activity associated with opioid use.
 This document is published by Sask Health.